Tablada Aerodrome: Recreation

 Tablada also became a fundamental piece for the recreation of the Sevillians, including an endless number of recreational and sports activities on its grounds.

 Aviation

 Aviation arrived at the meadow in 1910, when the Mayor of Seville, Antonio Halcón, organized the First Aviation Week in Tablada, with four pilots and their respective airplanes competing in speed, take-off, turns and permanence in the air.
 In 1913 the Tablada hippodrome was once again the scene of aerial exhibitions, when the French pilot Tixier made three 'sensational' flights aboard the 50 hp Bleriot monoplane, reaching a speed of 115 km/h.
-One year later, Colonel Vives, creator of the Spanish Aeronautics, begins the negotiations to acquire the magnificent natural aerodrome for the benefit of the infant military aviation; and in 1915, the Seville City Council ceded the hippodrome to the State for the construction of a military aerodrome.
-Tablada was thus the home to some incredible feats of the Spanish aviation, such as the first military air raid from Melilla to Canarias in 1924 and the mythical flight of the Plus Ultra between Palos and Buenos Aires.
+One year later, Colonel Vives, creator of the Spanish Aeronautics, began negotiations to acquire an aerodrome for the benefit of infant military aviation; and in 1915, the Seville City Council ceded the hippodrome to the State for the construction of a military aerodrome.
+Tablada became famous for events such as the first military air raid from Melilla to Canarias in 1924 and the flight of the Plus Ultra between Palos and Buenos Aires.